 Lymphedema and Travel

-- Rushing to catch your plane/train or ride.
+- Rushing to catch your plane or train.

-- Be careful not to bump your arm or leg that is at risk for developing lymphedema.
+- Be careful not to bump the arm or leg at risk of lymphedema.

 - Carry hand sanitizer and disinfectant wipes.

-- Use insect repellent and antifungal powder between toes and in skin folds.
+- Use insect repellent and anti-fungal powder between your toes and in skin folds.

-- Keep feet covered, especially on the beach.
+- Keep your feet covered, especially on the beach.

 - For those at risk for developing lymphedema, it is recommended that you take the above precautions and discuss further concerns with your therapist or provider.